zorbyte/TrackWeave/README.md

 ## Todo List

-- Write a library for TackWeave interactions in TypeScript.
+- Write a library for TrackWeave interactions in TypeScript.

 ## Inspirations